The consumer secrets that drive B2B marketing

 In a recent Oktopost webinar, Jamie Turner, Founder of The 60 Second Marketer and 60 Second Communications, said, “A driving force behind the improvement of B2B marketing ROI is the fact that B2B marketers are now viewing their customers as individuals, rather than an enterprise entity.”
 To better understand how to leverage the “human” approach to B2B marketing, Jamie distinguished between the B2B and B2C cycles.

-Key Differences Between B2B and B2C
+Key differences between B2B and B2C

 1. Closer Buyer-Customer Relationships: B2B is all about relationship marketing that’s based on long-term trust, credibility, and reliability.